ethanknights/ethanknights/README.md

 # Word of the Day

-**sgraffito**: Decoration produced on pottery or ceramic by scratching through a surface of plaster or glazing to reveal a different color underneath.
+**ochlophobist**: One who fears crowds or mobs; one who dreads the ascendancy of the mob or mob-rule.

 ---